ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 val key : $k Capsule.Key.t
 ```

-Keys have an interesting type: the parameter `$k` represents a brand-new type that's specific to this key.[^existential]
+Keys have an interesting type: the parameter `$k` represents a brand-new type that's specific to this key.
 We will use this particular `'k` to identify different pieces of our capsule, allowing them to be used in concert.
 Hence, we'll refer to our capsule as capsule `'k`.